389ds/389ds.github.io/docs/389ds/design/cli-guide.md

 For example, a keyboard, the only possible interaction of the control is to press the key.

 An anti-pattern here is doors.
-A door with a vertical bar handle indicates "pull" as an affordance
+A door with a vertical bar handle indicates "pull" as an affordance.
-- however the door may be hinged to "push".
+However the door may be hinged to "push".
 This isn't you being silly - the door afforded you the wrong action!
 This is where doors-with-documentation (signs that say pull/push) came to be.